pingcap/docs-cn/tiflash/tiflash-supported-pushdown-calculations.md

 8 rows in set (0.18 sec)
 ```

 In the preceding example, the expression `id + a` is pushed down to TiFlash for calculation in advance.
 This helps reduce the amount of data to be transferred over the network, thus reducing the network transmission overhead and improving the overall calculation performance.
+This is indicated by the `mpp[tiflash]` value in the `task` column of the row where the `operator` column has the `plus(test.t.id, test.t.a)` value.

 ### Example 3: Restrictions for pushdown